Skip to content

 By leveraging your meeting management software to learn your meeting habits, you will quickly see how many people are invited to your meetings on average.
 Have many attended external meetings?
 How many participated in the weakly roundup?

-Some statistics from meeting room analytics suggest that most meetings contain four people or fewer.
+Statistics from meeting room analytics suggest that most meetings contain 4 people or fewer.
 However, you might find that specific departments have a constant need for meetings of a more significant number, such as 8 or 12 people.
 Once you have this information, you can create a smart office design.
-If, for example, you find your meetings contain an average of four people, but all your meeting rooms are set out for at least eight people, you will want to consider making better use of this space, perhaps dividing these rooms into smaller ones.
+If, for example, you find your meetings contain an average of 4 people, but all your meeting rooms are set out for at least 8 people, you will want to consider better utilization of these spaces, perhaps dividing these rooms into smaller ones.

-Other features can include "meeting confirmation" or "claiming a room," which allows you to track whether a meeting took place.
+Other features can include "meeting confirmation" or "claiming a room," which allows you to track if a meeting took place or if all attendees actually showed up at the meeting or conference room.
 Ghost meetings are a productivity killer for all companies.
 Knowing how many no-shows you have prevented gives you insights into how good (or bad) your team is at attending booked meetings.
 Accurate data allows your real estate planning team to make clear, concise decisions about your office space and how the layout is designed.
 Collecting meeting room analytics and data is an integral part of getting an overview of your office resources.
 It can help you create data-driven decisions about your future office layout.

 Use meeting room analytics to leverage data and change behavior

-Your scheduling software can help you teach your team valuable lessons about meeting room culture.
-Meeting room analytics can be associated with an organizer and, over time, give you valuable insight into the different meeting techniques of your various team members.
-Therefore, you can leverage data to change behavior and culture.
+A scheduling software can help you teach your team valuable lessons about meeting room culture.
+Meeting room analytics can be associated with an organizer and, over time, give you valuable insight into the different meeting techniques of your team members.
+In this way, meeting room analytics can help you leverage data and promoted your desired company behavior and culture.

-By using meeting management software with built-in analytics capabilities, you will get valuable insight into which team members plan and run meetings efficiently.
-From there, you can create opportunities to help those that need it most, ultimately driving up the efficiency of your entire team.
+By using meeting management software, with built-in analytics capabilities, you will get valuable insight into which team members plan and run their meetings efficiently.
+From there, you can create opportunities to inspire other team members who need it the most, ultimately driving up the efficiency of your entire team.

-For example, you may find that some organizers book rooms that are much larger than what they need.
-Based on your analytics, you can reach out to those team members, train them on how such a seemingly trivial issue can have a significant effect on the company, and motivate them to improve booking behavior in the future.
+For example, you may find that some organizers book rooms with a capacity much larger than what they need.
+Based on your analytics, you can reach out to those team members, train them on how such a seemingly trivial issue can have a significant effect on cost and effectiveness of the company, and motivate them to improve booking behavior in the future.

-By talking to your staff based on your data, you can also get to the bottom of why they plan meetings the way they do.
-You might find that it is a Facility Management issue and that your smaller or huddle rooms are consistently busy.
+By talking to your staff based on your data, you can also get to the bottom of why they plan meetings in sub optimal ways.
+You might find that the poor room utilization and bad booking behavior stems from a Facility Management-issue, e.g. small meeting rooms or huddle rooms are consistently busy, resulting in employees booking rooms with too high capacity for their needs.

 Take control of your meeting rooms